dimitri-thomopulos/hig/README.md

 Instructions for Linux O.S.:

+	1 Decide if realistic data is sufficient or real data are required

+		1.1 If realistic is sufficient, skip to step 4.

+		1.2 If real data is required, continue with step 2.

-	1 Execute "chmod +x getPrices.sh"
+ 	2 Execute "chmod +x getPrices.sh"

-	2 Execute "./getPrices.sh" ;
+	3 Execute "./getPrices.sh" ;

-	3 Convert the .xls files in semicolon separated .csv files (only the sheet "prezzi-prices" is necessary)"
+	4 Convert the .xls files in semicolon separated .csv files (only the sheet "prezzi-prices" is necessary)"

-	4 Execute "make"
+	5 Execute "make"

-	5 Execute "./HIG"
+	6 Execute "./HIG"

-	6 Enjoy creating instances
+	7 Enjoy creating instances

 More detailed instructions are available in this [pdf file](https://github.com/dimitri-thomopulos/hig/blob/master/Instructions%20for%20using%20HIG%20genearator%20on%20Linux.pdf).

 ## Dependencies

-The generator requires price data nad inflow data.
+The generator requires price data and inflow data.
 The available data go from 2004 to 2012.

 ### Prices
 The price data format that the generator needs to generate the instances is a separate csv file for each year that user wants to use called “Anno **YYYY**.csv" where **YYYY** is the year in question, for example, “Anno 2004.csv".
 An example csv (with ";" as separator) is